 In the past few years, content pillars have been celebrated because they allow you to create one large piece of content, and then break that large resource into smaller posts.
 This helps you make the most of your content investment.

 But now, bloggers and content marketers are using content pillars to go from “many to one,” rather than “one to many.”

 Because so many brands and bloggers have focused on creating shorter posts about really specific topics, many content marketers are now looking at consolidating those short posts into larger pillar posts — and even deleting the shorter posts so that their new content pillar is the main resource for that topic on their website.

-In a recent Smart Passive Income podcast (which we also put on your to-do list last week), Todd Tressider of FinancialMentor.com discussed how he recently revamped his website by consolidating or deleting one-third of his content.
+In a Smart Passive Income podcast episode, Todd Tressider of FinancialMentor.com discussed how he recently revamped his website by consolidating or deleting one-third of his content.
 This included taking smaller posts about one topic and melding them together to create super powerful content pillars.
 In these instances, he removed the shorter posts and redirected their URLs to the new content pillar.